deepx/AspireGoesUnreal/README.md

 **AspireGoesUnreal** is a powerful tool that allows the Unrealengine to leverage the capabilities of the .NET Aspire framework.
 This plugin is designed to provide a seamless integration between Unreal Engine and .NET Aspire, enabling developers to create more complex and robust games and applications.

-[!NOTE]
+> [!NOTE]
-Actual this Plugin is tested on Windows 11 with UnrealEngine 5.4 and .NET Aspire `8.0.0-preview.7.24251.11`what is the actual one at this time.
+> Actual this Plugin is tested on Windows 11 with UnrealEngine `5.4` and .NET Aspire `8.0.1` or higher.
+It should work with all Unrealengine 5 Versions.
+Please let me know.

 ## Features